 - As much as possible, the television should be kept in an upright position throughout the whole process because the screen will experience a lot of movement and vibrations

 - Most major couriers like FedEx, UPS, USPS, DHL, and other couriers can ship your TVs in the mail

 - Purchase additional shipping protection to ensure your TV gets from Point A to Point B safely and securely

-Televisions are probably one of the most expensive household items you can buy - and the most fragile.
+Televisions can be one of the most expensive and fragile household items.
 For this reason, it’s not always easy to move a TV between different locations.
 Whether you’re an online merchant who needs to get these delicate products to customers or the average punter who needs to move their screen to a new home, if you’re trying to figure out how to ship a TV, there are certain things you should know.
 Here are a few examples: